jdevfullstack-tutorials/display-resolution-review/README.md

-Even if say, it's purely 4k like the iMac screen, still you tend to watch videos farther so 4k, for that reason, does not really matter.
+Even if say, it's purely 4k like the iMac screen, still you tend to watch videos farther.
+So, 4k, for that reason, does not really matter.
+If you really want to pay for it, just make sure that you have the correct viewing distance.